Kong/terraform-provider-konnect/docs/resources/ai_gateway_auth_strategy.md

 - `directory` (String) The Kong Identity directory instance to authenticate against.
 Default: "default"
 - `enabled` (Boolean) When true, authenticate against Kong Identity instead of local credentials.
 Default: false
-- `error_on_miss` (Boolean) When true (default), reject the request if no matching principal is found in Kong Identity.
+- `error_on_miss` (Boolean) When true (default), return 401 if no matching principal is found in Kong Identity.
 When false, allow the request to continue unauthenticated instead.
 Default: true